Scrid

 who works a boat through winter.

-Sometimes on the water, says the voice of my thoughts
+On the water, says the voice of my thoughts

 that is not my voice but are my thoughts,